AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/fm-output-view-status.md

 ---
 # View the status of the output generation task {#viewing_output_history}

-Once you initiate the output generation task for a FrameMaker document, AEM Guides sends this task to the output generation queue.
+Once you initiate the output generation task for a FrameMaker document, Adobe Experience Manager Guides sends this task to the output generation queue.
 This queue is updated in real time, showing the status of each output generation task in the queue.

 Perform the following steps to view the output generation queue:

-1. In the Assets UI, navigate to and click FrameMaker document for which you want to check the output generation status.
+1. In the Assets UI, navigate to and select the FrameMaker document for which you want to check the output generation status.

-1. Click Outputs.
+1. Select Outputs.

     ![](images/output-queued-fm.png){align="left"}